 I’m very picky about the brands and companies I choose to work with and wanted more opportunities to earn money from people with a higher reach and bigger marketing budgets.

-In the past 12 months, I’ve worked directly with brands like The Neat Company, Grammarly, Office Depot, E*TRADE and H&R Block.
+In the past 12 months, I’ve worked directly with brands like Capital One, The Neat Company, Chase, Office Depot, E*TRADE and H&R Block.
 In that time I earned just over $7,200 which equals about 9% of my total income earned in 2015.